Kingdom: Legendary War: Controversy

 On March 29, 2021, controversy arose following the reports from industry representatives of an issue in the midst of recording performances during round one.
 Each group were notified the maximum budget for stage decoration would be ₩5 million won (approximately $4,416) per team.
-However, during the recording, agencies from group's who comparatively did not have an extravagant set and props that appeared to be far over the budget reportedly confronted the production team on the matter and questioned if it was due to CJ ENM investing in the other group's agency.
+However, during the recording, agencies from groups who comparatively did not have an extravagant set and props that appeared to be far over the budget reportedly confronted the production team on the matter and questioned if it was due to CJ ENM investing in the other group's agency.
 According to the report, the production team countered by stating it was because the group's props were from their concert, but as the other groups have also had concerts with props that could've been used, their agencies continued to speak out.

 In response, during the press conference held on April 1, CP Park Chan-wook stated: "I apologize that an issue was raised ahead of the show's premiere.
 But we did not have to halt the recording due to someone's complaint.
 There was also no favoritism towards a certain team.
 I hope that the six teams and their agencies were not harmed by this issue.
 For round two, we had discussions with each agency about the parts that were lacking in round one.
 We have all negotiated and agreed on a way to bring out each team's creatives well.
 Starting round three, with the conditions that all six teams have agreed on, we will make sure that there are no more issues like these."